christian-m-castillo/christian-m-castillo/README.md

 - 👋 Hi, I’m @christian-m-castillo
-- 👀 I’m interested in full-stack web development, design, photography, fitness, faith and family.
+- 👀 I’m interested in full-stack web development, arboriculture, fitness, faith and family.
 - 🌱 I’m currently working through The Odin Project (full stack JavaScript path).
 - 💞️ I’m looking to collaborate on anything I can be of use on.
 - 📫 Reach me at devotedesign.dev